Do you have a box filled with cards and knick-knacks that are only valuable to you?

 I hate to say it, but I will feel very sad if my kids do not do something for me on Mother’s Day.
 When the kids were young, their father took the initiative to plan and remind the kids about Mother’s Day.
 But as the kids got older, they were able to churn out their own plans.
 For example on Mother’s Day this year, I received a certificate from my son and a card that (according to hubby) took my daughter a painstaking TWO hours to create.
 That morning, I was pampered with a massage and a mani-pedi courtesy of my two young service staff.

-Most of the time, the messages in the cards echo the same message in different forms: “I LOVE YOU MOM!”
+Most of the time, the messages in the cards echo the same message in different forms: “I LOVE YOU, MOM!”

 This year, I was gratified when the kids told me that they feel they have a great childhood.
 THAT, I feel is the highest commendation a mom could get.

 Do you ever wonder what you kids really think of you as a mom?
-In honour of this post, I asked my kids if they will be willing to leave a short message for me.
+In honor of this post, I asked my kids if they will be willing to leave a short message for me.
 They agreed.
 I set up my phone on a selfie-stick cum camera stand and here is what they say (uncensored):

 This post is part of the Dear Mummy blog train hosted by Mamawearpapashirt.
 Click on the badge to read what other kiddos have to say to their beloved mummies!